#automated crosspost

 How important is the Barrier Team?

 The Barrier Team has experienced a surge of utility in Boruto compared to Naruto.
-However, being written into the story does not equal being more important.

 Originally, they were introduced quite late in the story.
 Konoha has experienced invasions since Orochimaru infiltrated during the Chūnin Exams disguised as the Kazekage, although their role during Pain’s invasion was decisive to demonstrate that Konoha has countermeasures against enemies looking to enter the village.

-The equivalent of Konoha's Barrier Team was the Sensor Division.
-They worked in tandem with Mukta Aburame to discover that the enemy possessed an army of White Zetsu ready, and their captain, Ao, was also responsible of discerning the reincarnated Edo Tensei from the White Zetsu and informing Darui that Ginkaku and Kinkaku were among the ranks.
+The Sensor Division worked in tandem with Muta Aburame to discover that the enemy possessed an army of White Zetsu ready, and their captain, Ao, was also responsible of discerning the reincarnated Edo Tensei from the White Zetsu and informing Darui that Ginkaku and Kinkaku were among the ranks.

 So, the Barrier Team is essential to safeguard Konoha from the inside.
 Detecting anyone on the spot that has entered is one of the first steps to keep its villagers safe.

 In Boruto, the Barrier Team suffered a downgrade compared to the previous appearance.
-Also counting 15 years of technological advancements that could have been implemented within their ranks, but have not happened.
+Also counting 15 years of technological advancements that could have been implemented within their ranks, but haven't happened.
 Because of Kara’s interests in Kawaki, who is currently protected by Konoha, they must maintain their Sensing Barrier in top condition to detect enemies.

-The failures of the Barrier Team
+The failures of the Barrier Team:

 After fighting a large scale global conflict with reincarnated bodies and White Zetsu able to imitate shinobi chakra signatures (i.e White Zetsu impersonating Neji Hyūga to assassinate Sakura Haruno), Konoha’s new automated database and sensing system has not flagged chakra imprints from deceased shinobi like Jiraiya, prompting Kashin Koji to walk into the village as he pleases.